2008-09: Connor Brickley scored 17 goals with 18 assists and 60 PIM in 30 games for Boston’s Belmont Hill School.

 2012-13: Brickley’s tough luck when it comes to injuries continued in his junior season at Vermont.
 He was cut on his forearm in a game against Boston University in November and missed nearly two months.
 In 24 games with the Catamounts he scored 3 goals with 5 assists and was -4 with 31 penalty minutes.
 Vermont reached the Hockey East tournament, finishing tied for seventh with Maine, and was swept by second-place Boston College.

 Brickley is a two-way player with a dedicated work ethic.
-He plays bigger than his size, but he needs to get much stronger on the puck and on his skates.
-Brickley possesses the requisite skills necessary to play at the pro level but is still raw in terms of physical development and tactical play.
+He plays bigger than his size and is strong on the puck and on his skates.
+Brickley possesses the requisite skills necessary to play at the pro level and made strides in terms of physical development and tactical play during his college career at the University of Vermont.
 Brickley plays the full length of the ice and plays mostly mistake-free hockey.